Weightbearing Blister Relief: Lesson #3 From Adelaide 2019

 Did it work?

-Remarkably so, as always.
+Like a dream, as always.
 In fact, this runner popped in to get the same thing done to his other foot, because it gave so much relief.
 Sure enough, there was a very similar blister situation on this foot.

 We used the felt/Engo patch combination several times over the course of the 6 days, all with good results.
 Invariably, the blisters don’t get worse.
 In fact, they get better, in spite of the continued weightbearing activity.